ozziest/consozzy/README.md

 Consozzy is a simple console library for your console applications.
 It has got simple router for your library and class.

+## Warning

+This package is developed for just practice.
+I don't recommend for your real applications.
+You can use [symfony/console](http://symfony.com/doc/current/components/console/introduction.html) package.

 ## Installation

 To install through composer, simply put the following in your `composer.json` file: